AdobeDocs/experience-manager-65.en/help/sites-deploying/pre-upgrade-maintenance-tasks.md

 >
 >This step is only necessary for instances running crx3

 After running revision cleanup on CRX3 instances, you should run Datastore Garbage Collection to remove any unreferenced blobs in the data store.
-For instructions, see the documentation on [Data Store Garbage Collection](/help/sites-administering//data-store-garbage-collection.md).
+For instructions, see the documentation on [Data Store Garbage Collection](/help/sites-administering/data-store-garbage-collection.md).

+## Delete Users that Might Hinder the Upgrade {#delete-users-that-might-hinder-the-upgrade}

+>[!NOTE]
+>
+>This pre-upgrade maintenance task is only necessary if:
+>
+> * You are upgrading from AEM versions older than AEM 6.3
+> * You encounter any of the errors mentioned below during the upgrade.

+There are exceptional cases when service users might end up in an older AEM versions being improperly tagged as regular users.

+If this happens, the upgrade will fail with a message like this one:

+`ERROR [Apache Sling Repository Startup Thread] com.adobe.granite.repository.impl.SlingRepositoryManager Exception in a SlingRepositoryInitializer, SlingRepository service registration aborted java.lang.RuntimeException: Unable to create service user [communities-utility-reader]:java.lang.RuntimeException: Existing user communities-utility-reader is not a service user.`

+In order to work around this issue, make sure you do the following:

+In order to work around this issue, make sure you do the following:

+* Detach the instance from production traffic
+* Create a backup of the user(s) causing the problem.
+You can do this via Package Manager.
+For more information, see [How to Work with Packages](/help/sites-administering/package-manager.md).
+* Delete the user(s) causing the problem.
+Below is a list of users that might fall  under this category:
+  * dynamic-media-replication
+  * communities-ugc-writer
+  * communities-utility-reader
+  * communities-user-admin
+  * oauthservice
+  * sling-scripting

 ## Upgrade the Database Schema If Needed {#upgrade-the-database-schema-if-needed}